 - Huntington's Disease (HD).
 We evaluated pepinemab for the treatment of HD in our Phase 2 SIGNAL trial.
 Topline data for this trial, consisting of 265 subjects, was reported in late September 2020.
 Although the study did not meet its prespecified primary endpoints, it provided important new information that is likely to influence the design of further studies.
 The study results provided promising indications of cognitive benefit to patients treated with pepinemab and suggested that clinically meaningful outcomes might be more readily observed in patients who were somewhat more advanced in disease progression.
 The Company is engaged in potential partnering discussions for a further study in Huntington's disease while laying a foundation, as described below, in an early-stage study in Alzheimer's disease for potential further development in that indication. - Head & Neck Squamous Cell Carcinoma (HNSCC).
-Based on encouraging results from our CLASSICAL-Lung study of the combination of pepinemab and avelumab, a checkpoint inhibitor, in Non-Small Cell Lung Cancer (NSCLC), we have entered into a collaboration arrangement with an affiliate of Merck & Co, (also known as Merck, Sharp & Dohme) to test the combination of pepinemab with Keytruda® in front-line HNSCC.
-We believe this indication may be particularly well-suited to the mechanism of action of pepinemab as we and others have found that semaphorin 4D (SEMA4D) is highly expressed in many HNSCC cancers and gives rise to myeloid derived suppressive cells (MDSC) that interfere with the activity of the immune system to eradicate cancer.
-Blocking SEMA4D could, therefore, potentially expand the benefits of immunotherapy to patients. - Cancer Studies.
-Pepinemab is also being evaluated by third parties in investigator-sponsored trials, or IST's, for osteosarcoma and melanoma, and in multiple "window of opportunity" studies in additional cancer indications. - Alzheimer's Disease.
+Based on encouraging results from our CLASSICAL-Lung study of the combination of pepinemab and avelumab, a checkpoint inhibitor, in Non-Small Cell Lung Cancer (NSCLC), we have entered into a collaboration arrangement with an affiliate of Merck & Co, (also known as Merck, Sharp & Dohme) to test the combination of pepinemab with Keytruda® in front-line advanced recurrent or metastatic HNSCC.
+We believe this indication may be particularly well-suited to the mechanism of action of pepinemab as we and others have found that semaphorin 4D (SEMA4D) is highly expressed in many HNSCC cancers and gives rise to myeloid derived suppressive cells (MDSC) that interfere with the ability of the immune system to eradicate cancer.
+Blocking SEMA4D could, therefore, potentially expand the benefits of immunotherapy to patients.
+Site activation and patient enrollment and screening has been initiated for this Phase 1b/2 clinical trial. - Cancer Studies.
+Pepinemab is also being evaluated by third parties in investigator-sponsored trials, or IST's, in multiple integrated biomarker "window of opportunity" studies in head and neck cancer and melanoma studies. - Alzheimer's Disease.
 We have initiated patient screening and enrollment in a phase 1/2a study of pepinemab in 40 early AD patients randomized 1:1 drug to placebo.
-The planned duration of treatment is 12 months and key efficacy endpoints include standardized measures of cognition, CDR-SB and ADAS-

-Cog 13, as well as FDG-PET, a biomarker that has been shown in multiple clinical studies to correlate with cognitive decline in AD and is employed as a measure of clinical progression.
+The planned duration of treatment is 12 months and key efficacy endpoints include standardized measures of cognition, CDR-SB and ADAS-Cog 13, as well as FDG-PET, a biomarker that has been shown in multiple clinical studies to correlate with cognitive decline in AD and is a measure of clinical progression.